 Additional Hardware

-If you like the sleek modern look of zero cabinet hardware, then Inset isn’t for you.
+If you like zero cabinet hardware’s sleek, modern look, then Inset isn’t for you.
 Because the cabinet doors sit inside the frame, you need handles to open them.
 It’s not a total negative, but it will depend on your preferences.

 Expansion Contraction

-If you live in a humid climate, you’ll likely know your house swells and shifts.
+You’ll likely know your house swells and shifts if you live in a humid climate.
 The specific fit of the Inset cabinet doors can cause them to “stick” or become warped over time, so it’s important to keep an eye on moisture levels with these cabinets.

-Whether Inset cabinets are the right choice depends on personal preference.
+Whether or not inset cabinets are the right choice depends on personal preference.
 While they do add historical charm, they can also be modern.

 Inset Cabinet Doors

 Though they work for many different kitchen styles, Inset cabinets derive from English-style kitchens for a sleek, poised, professional finish.
 You can get many different options, like solid front or beaded.
-If you want a more modern finish, you’ll want a solid door front.
+You’ll want a solid door front if you want a more modern finish.
 Beaded gives that historical, timeless charm.

 There are three main Inset cabinet door styles: